-There are several reasons why entrepreneurship is a popular choice.
+Starting a new business – there are several reasons why entrepreneurship is a popular choice.
 From being your personal boss to creating time for yourself to name a few.
 It’s no surprise that more and more people have selected to start their businesses.
 Although starting a small business is a new exciting step for every new business owner, it can also be an overwhelming and stressful experience.
 New business owners face many new challenges in the first years of owning a business, and it is not surprising that many companies fail during this initial period.
 As a new entrepreneur, it is essential to take a proactive approach to prevent potential pitfalls from increasing your chances of success.
-Aside from entering a new industry and not knowing how the market works, there are other common mistakes that can lead to failure of your small business.
+Aside from entering a new industry and not knowing how the market works, there are other common mistakes that can lead to the failure of your small business.

 Here are some of the most common pitfalls to avoid as a new business owner: